ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 <a id="subsubsection-p"></a>
 **4. Configuring the network with <code>configure</code>**

-Configuration is the process of setting network input and output sizes and ranges, input preprocessing settings and output postprocessing settings, and weight initialization settings to match input and target data.
+Configuration is the process of setting network input and output sizes and ranges, input preprocessing settings and output post-processing settings, and weight initialization settings to match input and target data.

 The <code>configure</code> function configures network inputs and outputs to best match input and target data.
 It takes input data (here: <code>inputs</code>) and target data (here: <code>outputs</code>), and configures the network's inputs and outputs to match. in this example, the network is configured so that the outputs of the second layer learn to match the associated target vectors.

 Configuration must happen before a network's weights and biases can be initialized.
-Unconfigured networks are automatically configured and initialized the first time train is called.
+Unconfigured networks are automatically configured and initialized the first time <code>train</code> is called.

 {% include codes/nn-parcel-rod/m22.html %}